morganmercredi/diffusion-mri/README.md

 ROI has fields with the final estimated parameters.
 When using the **ROI** option, *roiParameters* stores the estimated parameters, where the elements correspond to the model parameters in *MicrostructureModel.parameter_names(~MicrostructureModel.fixed)*.
 Confidence intervals (95%) for each parameter are stored in *roiCI*.
 When using the **VBA** option, the array *voxelParameters* gives the estimated parameters for each voxel in the region of interest.
 Each column stores a different model parameter and the rows correspond to individual voxels.
 In the future, the structure ROI will probably be merged with MicrostructureModel.

-## Citation

-If you use this software, you must acknowledge the creators of this repository, link to this repository, and cite the following paper.

-Mercredi, M., & Martin, M. (2018).
-Toward faster inference of micron-scale axon diameters using Monte Carlo simulations.
-Magnetic Resonance Materials in Physics, Biology and Medicine, 31, 511-530.

 ## Image Registration

 This folder has a program to register diffusion MRI images.